hhu-stups/b-language-extension/README.md

 # b-language-extension README

 Compiler support for B via ProB.
-You don't need your own version of prob.
+You don't need your own version of proB.
 This plugin comes with one packed.
 You can however provide a proB version on your own, but be cautious; This can lead to unexpected and untested behavior.

 In order to change prob_cli versions you need to make the change in the settings and restart the extension (open and close vscode).